AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

 If a person tells you they drive a **Truck**, you likely have at least some knowledge about what they are talking about, and what trucks are used for -- typically pulling trailers or other heavy stuff.
 What you don't know is what brand of truck is it, how much horsepower it has, the color, and you don't really care.
 What you do care about, is that you can pull trailers with it!
-This actually ends up being a huge topic in computer science and will have multiple lessons dedicated to later on.
+This actually ends up being a huge topic in computer science and will have multiple sections dedicated to later on.

 Similarly, if I asked you what `2 + 4` is, you would _know_ that I asked you to add two numbers together.
 This